PROxZIMA/DarkSpider/docs/index.md

 ---
 layout: default
-title: DarkSpider
+title: What is DarkSpider?
 nav_order: 1
+permalink: /
 ---

 # What is DarkSpider?

-DarkSpider is a python script to crawl and extract (regular or onion) webpages through TOR network.
+DarkSpider is a multithreaded crawler and extractor for regular or onion webpages through the TOR network, written in Python.
 {: .fs-6 .fw-300 }

 [Get started now](Getting-Started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/PROxZIMA/DarkSpider/){: .btn .fs-5 .mb-4 .mb-md-0 }